 Since the operating system loses control over PWA (as they can’t regulate a website) unlike the case in the app store— your business truly stands out as a unique entity in the free market.

-Yes, there are several limitations with PWA when compared with native apps like background syncing and speech recognition.
-Still, the operating systems have no choice other than to improve their browser’s functionality in the thirst for capturing a decent market pie chart.
+Yes, PWA has several limitations when compared with native apps like background syncing and speech recognition.
+Still, the operating systems have no choice but to improve their browser’s functionality in the thirst to capture a decent market pie chart.

 - It lends you the worldly freedom to express yourself as a developer.

-- Prevents tech-giants to monopolize and kill the competition.
+- Prevents tech giants from monopolizing and killing the competition.

 - Users will have free choices to choose instead of reeling around obligations.